No Quarter Catch Crew: WWE (2023–2026)

 On the May 6, 2025 episode of NXT, Dempsey, Borne and Heights participated in the 25-man battle royal to become the #1 contender for the NXT Championship.
 Borne won the battle royal to face Oba Femi for the title at NXT Battleground on May 25 but failed to win the match.
 Due to the outpouring fan support for Borne, this effectively turned him and the rest of No Quarter Catch Crew face.
 On the June 3 episode of NXT, Borne left the stable after he defeated Dempsey in a rounds match.
 The "break free" stipulation came about as Borne intended to continue furthering his singles career while Dempsey preferred he still pursue success in the tag team ranks.
 On the July 22 episode of NXT, Borne briefly returned to support Wren Sinclair against Blake Monroe's solo debut in Sinclair's hometown of Houston, Texas.
 On the July 29 episode of NXT, Heights left the stable after defeating Dempsey in a "break free" stipulation match.
+In October, with Dempsey absent on excursion with Pro Wrestling NOAH, Sinclair teamed with Evolve Women's Champion Kendal Grey, referring to the pair as the WrenQCC.

+On the March 10, 2026 episode of NXT, Dempsey reunited with Heights to face Birthright (Lexis King and Uriah Connors) in a tag team match.
+During the match, Dempsey attacked Heights and joined Birthright after the match, disbanding NQCC and turning heel again.